 As a tenant, you have a legal responsibility to pay your landlord for the use of a place that is in decent condition.
-Massachusetts law also provides you with rights that protect the payments you make to the landlord (M.G.L. c.
-186, § 15B).
+Massachusetts law also provides you with rights that protect the payments you make to the landlord.

 Only a licensed real estate broker or salesperson can charge you a fee for the purpose of finding an apartment.
 The amount, due date, and the purpose of the fee must be disclosed to you prior to any transaction.
-There in no set amount to the fee, as it is a contractual arrangement between the licensed broker or salesperson and you (M.G.L c.
-112, § 87DDD-1/2).
+There in no set amount to the fee, as it is a contractual arrangement between you and the licensed broker or salesperson.

 Deposits: It is an unfair or deceptive practice for a landlord to demand that you pre-pay rent in excess of that allowed by law.

 You are entitled to a safe and habitable living environment throughout your entire tenancy.
-The State Sanitary Code protects the health, safety and well-being of tenants and the general public (105 CMR 410).
-The local Boards of Health enforce the Code.
-(Note: In Boston, it is the Housing Inspection Department.)
-Copies of the Code may be purchased from the State House Bookstore, State House, Room 116, Boston, MA 02133, (617) 727-2834.
+The State Sanitary Code protects the health, safety and well-being of tenants and the general public.
+Your local Board of Health in the city or town where you are renting enforces the Code.

 The following is a sampling of provisions outlined in the Code: